 Sway-The Irresistible Pull Of Irrational Behavior by Ori Brafman and Rom Brafman Rolf Dobelli.

-I haven't quite finished this one just yet but so far, it's worth the read.
-Yes, it's another one of those we're pretty f'd up as human books, but at least this one is entertaining.
+Yes, this is another one of those we're pretty f'd up as human books, but at least this one is entertaining.
 The stories, in many cases of life and death, really help to drive the point home.
 A lot of this dovetails nicely with our often bad trading decisions.
 His covering of why we are often victims of loss aversion is worth the price of admission.
 I'm sure I'll have more to say about this one and you'll likely see the research referenced in upcoming articles and presentations.

 In a typical Tim Ferriss style, this one's an idea generator.
 He asks dozens of successful people the same questions.
 They mention books that have inspired them and products that have helped them.
 Be prepared to work.
 One Tim Ferriss book will generate 100s of ideas.